drakkan/sftpgo/docs/full-configuration.md

       - `redirect_base_url`, string.
 Defines the base URL to redirect to after OpenID authentication.
 The suffix `/web/oidc/redirect` will be added to this base URL, adding also the `web_root` if configured.
 Default: blank.
       - `username_field`, string.
 Defines the ID token claims field to map to the SFTPGo username.
 Default: blank.
       - `role_field`, string.
 Defines the optional ID token claims field to map to a SFTPGo role.
 If the defined ID token claims field is set to `admin` the authenticated user is mapped to an SFTPGo admin.
 You don't need to specify this field if you want to use OpenID only for the Web Client UI.
 Default: blank.
+    - `security`, struct.
+Defines security headers to add to HTTP responses and allows to restrict allowed hosts.
+The following parameters are supported:
+      - `enabled`, boolean.
+Set to `true` to enable security configurations.
+Default: `false`.
+      - `allowed_hosts`, list of strings.
+Fully qualified domain names that are allowed.
+An empty list allows any and all host names.
+Default: empty.
+      - `allowed_hosts_are_regex`, boolean.
+Determines if the provided allowed hosts contains valid regular expressions.
+Default: `false`.
+      - `hosts_proxy_headers`, list of string.
+Defines a set of header keys that may hold a proxied hostname value for the request, for example `X-Forwarded-Host`.
+Default: empty.
+      - `https_proxy_headers`, list of struct, each struct contains the fields `key` and `value`.
+Defines a a list of header keys with associated values that would indicate a valid https request.
+For example `key` could be `X-Forwarded-Proto` and `value` `https`.
+Default: empty.
+      - `sts_seconds`, integer.
+Defines the max-age of the `Strict-Transport-Security` header.
+This header will be included for `https` responses or for HTTP request if the request includes a defined HTTPS proxy header.
+Default: `0`, which would NOT include the header.
+      - `sts_include_subdomains`, boolean.
+Set to `true`, the `includeSubdomains` will be appended to the `Strict-Transport-Security` header.
+Default: `false`.
+      - `sts_preload`, boolean.
+Set to true, the `preload` flag will be appended to the `Strict-Transport-Security` header.
+Default: `false`.
+      - `content_type_nosniff`, boolean.
+Set to `true` to add the `X-Content-Type-Options` header with the value `nosniff` Default: `false`.
+      - `content_security_policy`, string.
+Allows to set the `Content-Security-Policy` header value.
+Default: blank.
+      - `permissions_policy`, string.
+Allows to set the `Permissions-Policy` header value.
+Default: blank.
+      - `cross_origin_opener_policy`, string.
+Allows to set the `Cross-Origin-Opener-Policy` header value.
+Default: blank.
+      - `expect_ct_header`, string.
+Allows to set the `Expect-CT` header value.
+Default: blank.
   - `templates_path`, string.
 Path to the HTML web templates.
 This can be an absolute path or a path relative to the config dir
   - `static_files_path`, string.
 Path to the static files for the web interface.
 This can be an absolute path or a path relative to the config dir.
 If both `templates_path` and `static_files_path` are empty the built-in web interface will be disabled
   - `backups_path`, string.
 Path to the backup directory.
 This can be an absolute path or a path relative to the config dir.
 We don't allow backups in arbitrary paths for security reasons